By JOE REEDY and ROB HARRIS

 AP Sports Writers

+NBC announced the agreement Thursday but did not give terms.
 The person divulging the financial figure spoke to the AP on condition of anonymity because the terms were confidential.

-The new NBC deal covers the 2022-23 season — which will be interrupted by the World Cup in November and December — and runs through 2027-28.
+The new deal covers the 2022-23 season — which will be interrupted by the World Cup in November and December — and runs through 2027-28.
 It will cover all 380 matches every season.

 “We are delighted to announce our new U.S. broadcast deal with NBC Sports, who have been brilliant partners for the Premier League over the last nine seasons,” Premier League Chief Executive Richard Masters said in a statement.
 “NBC Sports has significantly strengthened the popularity of the League in the United States in that time through its fantastic coverage and promotion.”